What is Arizona Tax Credit?

 When you are filing your taxes, you can claim the tax credit by using the Arizona 301 and 323 forms along with state income tax forms.
 However, if you make a donation to the Overflow/Plus program, you also need to file a 348 form.
 All these forms and more can be found at azdor.gov.

 Can I recommend a child for a scholarship?

 Yes!
 We will consider your recommendation when you donate to Arizona Tax Credit.
 You may recommend anyone who is not your child or dependent.
 Arizona Tax Credit’s selection committee retains complete discretion regarding all awards.
 As a donor, if you have no particular child you would like to recommend, you have the option to recommend a private school of your choice.
 Your donation will then be considered for students attending that school who have completed applications on file with Arizona Tax Credit.

 How much of my donation is used for a scholarship award?

 Arizona law requires that 90% of donated funds be awarded as scholarships.
 Ninety percent is the minimum amount we will award to qualified K-12 students and schools in Arizona.

 Will I receive a receipt for my donation?

 If you donate online via credit card you will immediately receive a digital tax receipt at the email address you provided in your application.
-Donors who make a donation via check will be mailed a tax receipt January 31 of the following year.
-If you need a receipt prior to January 31 please contact Arizona Tax Credit.
+Donors who make a donation via mail (check)will be emailed a tax receipt also once the donation has been received.

 Can my donation be eligible for a federal income tax reduction as well?